 A market development program to drive food and wine sector growth in domestic and international markets with the objective of creating greater demand for South Australian wines as well as developing new and existing markets for the South Australian wine industry.
 The program is divided into several components: A market development program including "SA Brand" messaging; Industry education & training aimed at increasing business readiness to export; and Wine export trade initiatives.
+Time period: Since 2010.

-Horticulture Code of Conduct
+Horticulture Code of Conduct (Current Program)